dtbesson/BikePurchases/README.md

 - Highlight and remove duplicates in the ID column using conditional formatting.
 26 in total.
 - Change currencies in Income column to numbers without decimal places.
 Currency formatting sometimes cause problems with graphs.
 - Add an Age Bracket column.
 Instead of making visualisations using 60+ different values in the Age column, we can use just 3 age 'brackets'.
-- - Switch to PowerBI to create various graphs.
+- Switch to PowerBI to create various graphs.

+Dataset after pre-processing:
 ![image](https://github.com/user-attachments/assets/5d6d08bb-8e66-4480-97dc-cd8f0aeec4fb)